sitraka-/Connections/KICKOFF.md

 </section>
 <section data-state=header11 class="deli">
 <style>.header11 header:after { content: "Deliverables"; }</style>
-    <p class="fragment visible">→ A single mechanised chain reaction, successfully integrating all groups individual contributions.</p>
+    <p class="fragment visible">✓ A single mechanised chain reaction, successfully integrating all groups individual contributions.</p>
-    <p class="fragment">→ The completed piece should be able to fit on a FLAT surface (i.e. the studio floor, no changes in height between separate elements, unless the elements are built that way).</p>
+    <p class="fragment">✓ The completed piece should be able to fit on a FLAT surface (i.e. the studio floor, no changes in height between separate elements, unless the elements are built that way).</p>
-    <p class="fragment">→ The contraptions should transfer energy in the SAME DIRECTION.</p>
+    <p class="fragment">✓ The contraptions should transfer energy in the SAME DIRECTION.</p>
-    <p class="fragment">→ The contraptions should be easily and quickly re-settable.</p>
+    <p class="fragment">✓ The contraptions should be easily and quickly re-settable.</p>
-    <p class="fragment">→ Each mechanism must have a reasonable footprint.</p>
+    <p class="fragment">✓ Each mechanism must have a reasonable footprint.</p>
 </section>